 My only regret: Four days leaves too little time to enjoy this expansive and exquisite wilderness setting.
 My fly fishing skills had improved, but I hadn’t lounged near the imposing stone fireplace in the outside living room, lingered on my scenic deck, had a second massage, gone Coho salmon fishing or kayaked across the sound.

 Remedy: a swift return.

 The Resort at Paws Up.
 Greenough, Montana.
-Stay at one of several clamping sites, including River Camp on the Blackfoot River and enjoy horseback riding, fly fishing, hiking and spa services.
+Stay at one of several glamping sites, including River Camp on the Blackfoot River and enjoy horseback riding, fly fishing, hiking spa services and a healthy dose of Big Sky.
 Tel.
 800-473-0601, www.PawsUp.com

 Whether expecting your first child or your fifth, those days and months before the new baby arrives can be hectic.
 So why not plan a relaxing and romantic getaway so that parents can greet the new family member with renewed vigor.

 Here are five places to enjoy a Babymoon: